wileyyugioh/NylonSock/README.md

 bool status():

 Returns the status of the client.
 If true, then start has been called.
 If false, then the client has stopped.

+T& get():

+Returns a reference to the ClientSocket or inherited class you passed in.

 ##Server Class